root-project/web/primer/index.md

 {% endhighlight %}

 This example might seem trivial, but it shows a powerful ROOT feature.
-C++ code can be JITted within PyROOT and the entities defined in C++ can be transparently used in Python!
+C++ code can be JITted via the Python interface and the entities defined in C++ can be transparently used in your Python code!

 # Concluding Remarks